Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-Oh it'd be epic to get fired over it.
-Is it.
+It’d be epic to get fired over it.

 00:28:25:02 - 00:28:26:15